Chris Hughes (hypnotist)

 On World Hypnotism Day, 4 January 2011, Socialtrance returned with a weight loss session for charity which over 30,000 people attended.
 The live 30 minute hypnosis webcast was designed to modify the eating habits of all participants.
 At the end of the session a weight loss MP3 was released on iTunes and all other major music sites and raised over 10k for Diabetes UK.

 In September 2011 Hughes appeared on Sky Living's Slave to Food with Steps singer Claire Richards.
 During the first episode Hughes is seen hypnotising Claire and trying to help change her relationship with food.

 Publishing career

-Chris Hughes has produced a range of self-help hypnosis based recordings including:
+Hughes has produced a range of self-help hypnosis based recordings including: